Environmental Technician I/II - Industrial Hygiene and Asbestos Professional

 Step into your new role:

-Kleinfelder is seeking a Geologist or Environmental Scientist to join our Site Assessment and Remediation (SAR) Team to support project efforts across the mid-Atlantic area.
+Kleinfelder is seeking an Entry-Level Geologist or Environmental Scientist to join our Site Assessment and Remediation (SAR) Team to support project efforts across the mid-Atlantic area.
 This position is available in our Hanover, MD office.

 The selected candidate will be capable of working both as an integral team member and at times independently, using knowledge of industry and/or professional guidelines and protocols to accomplish goals and objectives and solve problems of diverse scope.
 Kleinfelder provides training for all new tasks.